demizer/doc-templates/spec.rst

 * The steps they go through
 * The positive result

+**Commentary**

 Specifically, describing the current unsatisfactory state of affairs is not a use case; that belongs in the Rationale section.

 -----------------
 4. Implementation
 -----------------

+This section contains the implementation details of the use cases outlined above.
+Design features such as sketches of the UI and data structure information are contained in this section.
+Also identified here are any discussions for decisions related to selecting a specific implementation strategy for a use case such as external dependencies.

+**Commentary**

 This section is usually broken down into subsections, such as user interface requirements and pictures (photographs of drawings on paper work well).